API Gateway at the Edge

 Key implementation priorities:

-• Shift from centralized to distributed API routing
+• Shift from a centralized regional gateway to distributed routing that runs at the PoP closest to each caller.

 Core Architecture & DNS Configuration

-# Verify CNAME resolution and inspect edge response headers
+# Verify apex/subdomain resolution and inspect edge response headers

 dig +short api.example.com CNAME